ikromyusuf/traffic_violations/README.md

-# Detection of Traffic Light Violations
+# Detection of Traffic Violations